Misses Jane and Mary Hampson: Quilt provenance

 The quilt was displayed on the wall of the Fitzpatrick Inn until the late 1980s.
 It was then not seen for a number of years.
 When it was discovered, it was found in a room with a dead rat on the centre.
 The quilt was acquired for the national collection by the National Gallery of Australia, with the assistance of the Australian Textiles Fund 1990.

 Legacy

 The quilt was included in the national touring exhibition Everyday Art: Australian Folk Art which "celebrated the glories of everyday objects".
 Included in the tour was the Tasmanian Museum and Gallery in Hobart in 1999.
 At the time, it was called the "Hampson Quilt".

-To celebrate the 100th anniversary of the creation of the Westbury Quilt, the craftswomen of the towns of Westbury, Hagley and Whitemore joined together to create a new quilt.
+To celebrate the 100th anniversary of the creation of the Westbury Quilt, the craftswomen of the towns of Westbury, Hagley and Whitemore joined to create a new quilt.
 Named the "Millennium Quilt", it is now on permanent display at the Meander Valley Council Chambers in Deloraine.